0-1CxH/Prodxy/README.md

     finalization --> [*]
 ```

-and, the rollout evaluation pipeline
+And, the rollout evaluation pipeline will still use the Prodxy graph, but filling with another set of operations: